marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

         └── tags
 ```

-git just created a hidden repository to contain internal data that we’ll describe later and that’s it, we’ve got a git repository!
+`git init` just created a hidden repository to contain internal data that we’ll describe later and that’s it, we’ve got a git repository!

 # git basics